 “Your father?”
 A smile spread across his face that was the same as the smile he’d worn when she first stepped forward to challenge him—a smile that wasn’t entirely decent, Tierce thought.
 “Then it is my very great fortune to have met you here tonight.
 My name is Romeric Esard.”
-The foreigner put out his hand and, after a moment, she put hers in it, fingers resting lightly on his palm in the traditional courteous manner.
+The foreigner dipped in a bow, and raised his hand to her with a flourish.

-“Nedalya,” she said, and pulled her hand away again, to Tierce’s relief.
-He was frowning, and Barris too, when she flicked her fingers in their direction and gave their names.
+“Nedalya.”
+She eyed the hand with suspicion and did not reach for it.
+Tierce was frowning, and Barris too, when she flicked her fingers in their direction and gave their names.
 The Jurati took no notice, only nodded politely to each of them before returning his attention to Neda.

 “Will you permit me to escort you home?
 As the watchman pointed out, night is setting in.”

 “I don’t need any escort.”
 She sounded more frustrated than angry, making Tierce wonder again what had sent her out here, dressed as she was, to try and duel a stranger on the Bridge of Blades.
 She glared at each of the three in turn.
 “But I guess I don’t have any choice.
 Come on.”
 She pivoted on her heel and strode away, not looking back to see if they followed or not.

 Barris shot Tierce an aggrieved look, as if to say, This is all your fault.
 “We’re going to be so late,” he muttered aloud, and hurried to catch up with Neda.
 The Jurati went after him, bemused, and Tierce followed too, though more slowly.
 He seemed to have found himself in the midst of a story after all, and he wasn’t entirely sure that he liked it.